Yuu6883/OgarX/README.md

 This project is an *optimized* rewrite of [OgarII](https://github.com/Luka967/OgarII).
 A lot of features from the original project are not implemented (while I focused on other features that serve my interests the best).

 ## Disclaimer
-You can not use this server as a substiture for OgarII or any clones since I've only implemented its own protocol.
+You can not use this server as a substitute for OgarII or any clones since I've only implemented its own protocol.
 The only client that works with the server is the **WebGL2** client which might not be supported or run smoothly on extremely lowend laptop.
 The physics are not idententical even though most formula and calculations are the same.
 The differences & optimization will be further discussed.

 ## Features
  - [x] Public server list